bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1106_generics.md

 ```

 ### Type Constraint
-You may limit type you interact with
+You may limit types you want to interact with.

 #### Create Class
 ```swift
 class LOL {}
 class BabyLol: LOL {}
 ```
-#### Create Function with Constraint
+#### Create Generic Function with Constraint
 Create a function that only takes an input whose type is `LOL`
 ```swift
 func addClassOnly<T: LOL>(array: [T]) {}